luismedinacoca/02-concepts-NextJS/STEPS_README.md

 ```

 #### useSearchParams()
-The `useSearchParams()` hook provides access to the URL's search parameters:
+The `useSearchParams()` hook provides access to the URL's search parameters and offers various methods to interact with them:

 ```typescript
 "use client";